How to call the previous and next document links in AnQiCMS template?

 {% endprevArchive %}

-In this code, we first use{% prevArchive prev %}Label to get the data of the previous document and assign it topreva variable.
-Then, through a{% if prev %}condition judgment, ensure that the link is displayed only when there is indeed a previous document.prevThe variable is empty (indicating that the current document is the first one), then display the prompt information 'It is the first one'.
+In this code, we first use{% prevArchive prev %}Label to get the data of the previous document and assign it toprevvariable.
+Then, through a{% if prev %}condition judgment to ensure that the link is displayed only when the previous document indeed exists.
+IfprevThe variable is empty (indicating that the current document is the first one), then display the prompt information "It is the first one".

-Used in the template{% nextArchive next %}...{% endnextArchive %}If there is a subsequent document, it will be assigned to the variable you define (for example, the variable herenext).
-You can also accessnextVariablesTitle(document title) andLink(document link) and other properties.
+Using the template{% nextArchive next %}...{% endnextArchive %}If the next document exists, it will be assigned to the variable you define (such as the one here),next).
+You can also accessnextVariableTitle(Document Title) andLink(document link) and other properties.

-The following is an example code snippet that calls a link to the next document:
+This is an example code snippet for calling the next document link:

 {% nextArchive next %}